elsafurtado/wp-agenda/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A complete events manager for wordpress using the post type api, completely flexible, customizable and using the great jQuery plugin [Full Calendar](http://arshaw.com/fullcalendar/ "Full Calendar website"), that means that you have a great events management with a rich interface for your blog and/or site users.
+A complete events manager for wordpress using the post type api, completely flexible, customizable and using the great jQuery plugin Full Calendar, that means that you have a great events management with a rich interface for your blog and/or site users.

 == Description ==

 Once installed, it will be possible create a event in a section called "Agenda".
 You will see a page like your seeing any post.
 But with this plugin, you will save information about start date, end date and about hours that start and ends.
 I hope I can make a integration with facebook later!

+Thanks for [Full Calendar](http://arshaw.com/fullcalendar/ "Full Calendar") for the great plugin!

 Well, you can have a fully customizable template just adding a agenda.php file as the main template, and then just insert this markup to make it works: